daniel2mush/school-dashboard/README.md

 3. Configure environment variables and CORS for your production domains.

 4. Optionally use a reverse proxy or separate domains to route `frontend` and `backend` traffic.

+## Support and feedback

+If you want to contribute financially, report bugs, or suggest features, please contact:

+- Phone: +223 71907048

+You can also open issues or pull requests directly in the repository.

 ## License